 Before stepping in to help in any conflict resolution efforts, it is critical to understand that you cannot ignore:

 The best way to begin resolving a conflict is to understand the viewpoints of those involved.
-The four-stage process below, is a form of mediation, which can help team members to handle conflict:
+The four-stage process below is a form of mediation, which can help team members to handle conflict:

-People tend to ignore the early warning signs of a brewing conflict; passing it off as not important or just one of the niggles of being in a team environment and having to compromise.
+People tend to ignore the early warning signs of a brewing conflict; passing it off as not critical or just one of the niggles of being in a team environment and having to compromise.

 If you feel that there is a chance that the tension, is more than a healthy debate, or difference of opinions, (that the tension is - or could be about to become - destructive and won't move the team and/or the topic at hand forward), you should raise it with the team as soon as you become aware of it.

 Ask the team to stop, and take a health check: "Do we agree there is tension in the team?
 Is the tension, about to escalate into something that could have long-term negative impact or consequences?"

 If there is agreement that there is a problem - your next vital step is to get everyone who is involved in the conflict, to agree to work together to resolve it.
 This is an excellent time to remind the team members of the team's norms.